BlackSquirrelz/awesome-apple-security/README.md

 ### Malware

-When you found suspicious programs or malware, you may want to check
+When you found suspicious programs or malware, you may want to check these websites for known malware.

 - The Art of Mac Malware - https://taomm.org/